Asgarrrr/Asgarrrr/README.md

 Currently, I'm working on <a href='https://github.com/Asgarrrr/Luna'>`Luna`</a>, a Discord bot used by 54358 users with very unique features.
 I'm also working on `Yuna Unpack`, a tool for datamining the contents of Epic Seven's files.

-This week, I've worked on ~24 hours of coding, and drinked 0 coffees.
+This week, I've worked on ~24 hours of coding, and drinked 0 coffees ☕.

 ```
 Python │ 95.94%   ███████████████████░   23 hrs 12 mins